 If you aren’t “in” on the latest fitness trends, it’s okay!
 I have your back!
 It doesn’t matter where the person you are gifting is on their health journey – these gifts are great for anyone.

-Resistance tubes are great for warmups and workouts on-the-go.
 As a personal trainer, I love to use resistance tubes for active-isolated stretching during the warm-up period before moving onto heavier lifting.
-This set of resistance tubes can be used for all different levels and comes with a convenient carry bag.
+This set of resistance tubes can be used for all different levels.

 4. Yoga Block